 A child or youth must be currently enrolled in a parish Religious Education program or a Catholic School and have completed one year of Religious Education the previous year.
 The parent orientation meeting is held in January and a parent/child session follows with the sacramental celebrations scheduled after Easter.

-For further information regarding scheduling and planning, please contact the parish office.
+For further information regarding scheduling and planning, please contact the Religious Education Office - 410-392-3551.